-The day before we installed the bees, we attempted to put together the hive with absolutely no instructions on how to do so.
+We found ourselves putting together the hive the morning the bees were due to arrive.
+There were no assembly instructions.
 We used our collective imagination to guess at what each piece was used for, and put the whole thing together like a puzzle, assuming if it fit, it was meant to be.
-We very quickly realized that we weren’t prepared for this, and putting the hive together the same day the bees arrived was not the best way to go about it.
+We very quickly realized that we weren’t prepared for this, and putting the hive together the day before the bees arrived was not the best way to go about it.

 We didn’t want it to be this way.
-I didn’t even know we were getting bees until two days before they arrived.
+I didn’t even know we were getting bees until two days earlier.
 I had put my name on a list months ago, and not heard a word about it since.
-I emailed and called the company several times to find out if we were indeed getting bees but they were met with no response.
+I emailed and called the company several times to find out if we were indeed getting bees but never received a response.
 Then, out of the blue, an email arrived stating our bees would need to be picked up in two days.
+TWO DAYS!?!

 I rushed out to buy a hive and all the tools we would need, following the GPS to the address listed on the shop’s website.
-When I arrived, there was no shop that said anything about bees.
+When I arrived, there was no bee supply shop or anything about bees.
 I was in a random plaza full of restaurants and banks.
 Careful scanning of every sign while driving by told me there were no bee supplies here.